David-OConnor/stm32-hal/README.md

 - Use both peripheral struct methods, and `embedded-hal` trait implementations for non-DMA interfaces; use additional struct methods for DMA interfaces [4, 5, 7]
 - Favor functionality, ergonomics, and explicit interfaces [6, 8]
+- Document configuration code with what register and fields they control, and desriptions from RM [4, 9]
 - Provide examples and documentation that demonstrate peripheral use with interrupts and DMA [6]